phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 #### Saving State

-Since tasks are interrupted at arbitrary points in time, they might be in the middle of some calculation.
+Since tasks are interrupted at arbitrary points in time, they might be in the middle of some calculations.
 In order to be able to resume them later, the operating system must backup the whole state of the task, including its [call stack] and the values of all CPU registers.
 This process is called a [_context switch_].

 [call stack]: https://en.wikipedia.org/wiki/Call_stack
 [_context switch_]: https://en.wikipedia.org/wiki/Context_switch